neuralmagic/deepsparse/user-guide/deepsparse-server.md

 In deployment scenarios with low batch sizes and high core counts, using the "multi-stream" scheduler can increase throughput by allowing DeepSparse to better saturate the cores.

-The following configuration creates a Server with DeepSparse running on 2 cores, with 2 input streams, DeepSparse threads pinned to cores, and PyTorch provided with 2 threads.
+The following configuration creates a Server with DeepSparse running on two cores, with two input streams, DeepSparse threads pinned to cores, and PyTorch provided with 2 threads.

 ```yaml